How to Run an NGINX Web Server

 uid=101(nginx) gid=101(nginx) groups=101(nginx)

-$This example assumes that the image contains /bin/sh and id binaries.
+$This example assumes the image contains /bin/sh and id binaries.
 Mainly containerized Go Lang applications usualy contain only the Go application and nothing else.
 In such a case, Dockerfile used for image build or project documentation must be consulted.

 Deployment Manifest